mdolab/pyoptsparse/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist
 _Put an `x` in the boxes that apply._

+- [ ] I have run `flake8` and `black` to make sure the code adheres to PEP-8 and is consistently formatted
 - [ ] I have run unit and regression tests which pass locally with my changes
 - [ ] I have added new tests that prove my fix is effective or that my feature works
 - [ ] I have added necessary documentation